 Towards the bottom-left corner is the component tree:

 This gives you a full tree of all of the widgets and containers inside of this layout resource.
 It corresponds to the tree of XML elements in the layout resource itself.

-Clicking on any item in the component tree highlights it in both the preview and blueprint views, plus it switches to that widget or container for the properties pane.
+Clicking on any item in the component tree highlights it in both the preview and blueprint views, plus it switches to that widget or container for the attributes pane.

-By default, it will bring up a condensed roster of the most important properties:
+By default, it will bring up a condensed roster of the most important attributes:

-Clicking the “View all properties” link, or the green-arrows toolbar button, switches to a list of all properties:
+Clicking the “View all attributes” link, or the opposing-arrows toolbar button, switches to a list of all attributes:

-We will see what many of these properties are and how to work with them over the course of the next few chapters.
+We will see what many of these attributes are and how to work with them over the course of the next few chapters.